-Notice the dots at the end of his last quote “100 times more than PTU…” Sonia spotted that, and read Chopra’s study herself. and what did it say?
-The ending of that sentence, is “on a molar basis”.
+Notice the dots at the end of his last quote “100 times more than PTU”.
+Sonia Tana Smith spotted that, and read Chopra’s study herself.
+And what did it say?
+The ending of that sentence is “on a molar basis”.
 What does that mean?
 It means that 1 mg of RT3 inhibits 100 times more than 1 mg of PTU.
 But do we have RT3 in similar doses as PTU in our bodies?
 We do not.
-In fact we have very, very little.
-Tania quotes a study by Wiersinga’s where he estimates a daily RT3 production between 23-100 nanomoles/L. 100 nanaomoles/L is 65 mcg.
-And that is actually twice as much as a normal daily amount of RT3.
-In this article, they estimate we produce app 28 mcg a day, https://www.frontiersin.org/articles/10.3389/fendo.2019.00856/full .
-That is not the point here.
-I just didn’t want you to think we make that much RT3 a day.
-That must be in cases of acute illness.
+In fact, we have very, very little.
+We produce app 28 mcg RT3 a day according to this article, link

 RT3 inhibitory effect on the T4 to T3 conversion is very very small.